Download 2026 Funeral Price List

 Greg was predeceased by his parents, Stan and Eleanor, of Etobicoke.
 He is survived by his heartbroken wife of 32 years, Laura Yontz; his brother Kevin (Oshawa); his sister-in-law Lisa D. Hawker and our nephew Matthew D. Hawker, both of New City, New York.

-Greg was born in Toronto, lived in Downsview untll his family moved to Etobicoke in senior elementary aged, Greg enjoyed school and particularly athletics where he excelled in baseball and expecially hockey - a defining part of his life as a goaltender.
+Greg was born in Toronto, lived in Downsview untll his family moved to Etobicoke in senior elementary aged, Greg enjoyed school and particularly athletics where he excelled in baseball and especially hockey - a defining part of his life as a goaltender.

 Many of Greg's longest friendships were forged on the ice and in dressing rooms.
 He also loved golf working summers at Islington Golf Club and annually participating in the 35 years of CANAM golf weekends with his close friends form Toronto and New Jersey.